ketabbase/BlinkSpeak/README.md

 # BlinkSpeak

-A professional blink detection and speech analysis system that combines real-time blink detection with comprehensive speech pattern analysis.
+A professional blink and mouth movemen detection system.

 ## Features